Day 1 (Tuesday) - Stuttgart

 Our travels took us from Stuttgart, to Rothenburg ob der Tauber, to Dresden and finally Berlin.

-Wednesday-Thursday) - Rothenburg ob der Tauber
+Day 2&3 (Wednesday-Thursday) - Rothenburg ob der Tauber

 Recommended by the Duffin clan, we were so delighted by our stop here.
 Rothenburg over the Tauber river is a well-preserved medieval city.
 The houses, streets and protecting wall all stand much as they did 500 years ago.
 We stayed in the atmospheric Gasthof Goldener Greifen (the mayors old house).
 I discovered one of my most favorite German meals here too - Spaetzle.